Using AI Responsibly

 Sri Devi

-Disclaimer: The characters and events portrayed in posts and comics are either fictitious representations or as found in the scriptures.
-Tales of sages are retold versions, to suit contemporary readers.
+Disclaimer: The characters and events portrayed in posts are either fictional representations or drawn from scriptures.
+Scriptural tales are retold for contemporary readers; blogs reflect personal insights.